JetBrains/intellij-sdk-docs/topics/basics/getting_started/update_plugins_format.md

 ## Describing Your Plugins in updatePlugins.xml File

 Every custom plugin repository must have at least one <path>updatePlugins.xml</path> file to describe every hosted plugin's latest available version.
-The description in <path>updatePlugins.xml</path> is used by JetBrains IDEs to locate plugins by attributes such as id, IDE version, and plugin version.
+The description in <path>updatePlugins.xml</path> is used by JetBrains IDEs to locate plugins by attributes such as identifier, IDE version, and plugin version.
 These attributes are displayed by JetBrains IDEs to help users select or upgrade plugins.
 The description also tells the JetBrains IDE where to download the plugin itself.